korpling/pepper/README.md

 ```
 pepperStart.bat help
 ```
-If no options are given, Pepper will start the interactive comman line and will prompt the following.
+If no argument are given, Pepper starts the interactive command line and displays the Pepper prompt:
 ```
 pepper>
 ```